 Frequently Asked Questions about kitchen knives

 The overall best kitchen knife on the market is the MAC Professional 8″ Hollow Edge Chef’s Knife.
-Perfect for either home use of a professional kitchen, the knife can handle anything from tough jobs to much more delicate tasks.
+Perfect for either home use or a professional kitchen, the knife can handle anything from tough jobs to much more delicate tasks.
 It will also likely last you a lifetime with proper maintenance and care.

 There are some wonderful knife brands on the market and many are used by all different kinds of chefs.
 However, the top kitchen knives are made by MAC Knives.
 Wüsthof and Global Knives follow closely behind with their excellent ranges of blades.

-Gordon Ramsey has favoured a few different knife choices throughout his career.
+Gordon Ramsey has favored a few different knife choices throughout his career.
 He’s been seen using both Wusthof (in the past) and Henckels blades in his 2019 Masterclass.
 However, he has also released his own brand of chef knives, the Chef Gordon Ramsay Knife Set, but whether he actually uses them in his own kitchen is up for debate!

-The top 10 knife brands are MAC Knives, Wüsthof, Zwilling J.A Henckels, Global Knives, Made In Cookware, Mercer Culinary, Korin, Shun, Victorinox and Cook Potluck.
+The top 10 knife brands are MAC Knives, Wüsthof, Zwilling J.A Henckels, Global Knives, Made In Cookware, Mercer Culinary, Korin, Shun, Victorinox, and Cook Potluck.
 They all use excellent quality materials, produce a range of sharp, durable knives and there is something on this list to suit all cooking needs and budgets.

 As well as knives, there are some wonderful kitchen knife sets on the market.
-The best kitchen knife sets we found are the Victorinox 7-Piece Knife Block set for a medium sized budget.
+The best kitchen knife sets we found are the Victorinox 7-Piece Knife Block set for a medium-sized budget.
 For anyone looking for the best kitchen knives, we strongly recommend the J.A.
 Henckels 15 piece Statement Knife Block Set or the Mercer Culinary Genesis 6-Piece Forged Knife Block Set which are both excellent choices!
 Each of these sets will perfectly equip your kitchen to deal with a range of scenarios, whilst being made by some of the best knife brands on the market.